iisshaun/iisshaun-port/content/pages/index.md

         title: Customisation Screens
         subtitle: ''
         text: >
-          Customisation is a big part of It's Only Money, whether that is to do with the Character, their Vehicles or Houses.
+          Customisation is a big part of It's Only Money, not just to do with the Character, but also their Vehicles and Houses as well.
         featuredImage:
           type: ImageBlock
           url: /images/gallery-4.jpg